• Skip to primary navigation

 Once the garden settles down, we let the chickens go into the garden and dig around.
 This lets them eat yummy leftovers as well as to eat any yucky bugs we don’t want around next season.

-Chickens love to eat a plethora of fruits and veggies like zucchini and watermelon, but be ware of tomato plants.
+Chickens love to eat a plethora of fruits and veggies.
+Chickens can eat zucchini and chickens can eat watermelon, but be aware of tomato plants because chickens can eat some tomatos.

 Additionally, letting chickens into the garden helps to turn up the soil.